North Pacific right whale: Threats

 In adopting a Recovery Plan for the North Pacific right whale, the United States government (NOAA) described its evaluation of the various threats to the continued survival of the species.
+Under Section 4(c)(2) of the Endangered Species Act, NOAA must review the status of all threatened and endangered species at least once every five years to determine if their listing status should be changed.
+NOAA published it most recent 5 Year Review of the status of the North Pacific Right Whale on February 13, 2024.

 Unsustainably small population

 When populations of wild animals get very small, the population becomes much more vulnerable to certain risks than larger populations.
 One of these risks is inbreeding depression.

 A second risk of very small populations is their vulnerability to adverse events.
 In its 2006 Status Review, NMFS stated E. japonica's low reproductive rates, delayed sexual maturity, and reliance on high juvenile survivorship combined with its specialized feeding requirements of dense schools of copepods "make it extremely vulnerable to environmental variation and demographic stochasticity at such low numbers".
 For example, a localized food shortage for one or more years may reduce the population below a minimum size.
 As the NMFS Status Review notes: "Zooplankton abundance and density in the Bering Sea has been shown to be highly variable, affected by climate, weather, and ocean processes and in particular ice extent."

 A third risk is an inability to find mating partners.
 With so few whales in such a large area, simply finding a mate is difficult.
 Right whales generally travel alone or in very small groups.
 In other oceans, breeding females attract mates by calling.
 The success of this strategy depends upon having males within hearing range.
 As expanding shipping traffic increases the ocean's background noise, the audible range for such mating calls has decreased.